thexant/TheQuietEnd/LoreFiction/Basic Lore/Gates.md

 • Older gates, especially those built during humanity’s rapid expansion period, are more prone to **malfunctions and radiation leakage**.

-• Gates at dead routes—where Corridors have collapsed or shifted irreversibly—are often left to **float abandoned**, unusable but too expensive to dismantle.
+• Gates at dead routes (where Corridors have collapsed or shifted irreversibly) are often left to **float abandoned**, unusable but too expensive to dismantle.

 **Decontamination**